Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

-*Denotes beaches with a beach access chair available
+*Denotes locations with a beach or track wheelchair available to borrow.

 Handicap Accessible State Parks in Southeast Michigan